BenWeisz/Fizika/README.md

 └── tinyxml
 ```

-You'll also need to install Eigen3 and GLFW system wide
+You'll also need to install Eigen3 and GLFW system wide.
+You may also need to install OpenCL if you wish to rebuild the model files, but the model binaries will be provided for each branch.

 Download them here:
 - [Glad](https://glad.dav1d.de/)